moonylabs/moony-deployment/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This repository is a read-only mirror maintained for archival and attribution purposes.
+The codebase is synced from the upstream [code-payments/ocp-server](https://github.com/code-payments/ocp-server) repository, which is licensed under the MIT License.

+For licensing information, please refer to the [upstream repository's LICENSE](https://github.com/code-payments/ocp-server/blob/main/LICENSE.md).
+This mirror repository does not constitute a derivative work and is maintained solely to document the OCP server codebase that was used for Moony's deployment and to provide attribution to Moony Labs, LLC.

 ---